-Long story short; Hotline Miami is certainly one of the best games I’ve had the chance to play in the last couple of years.
+To make a long story short, Hotline Miami is certainly one of the best games I’ve had the chance to play in the last couple of years.

 - Terribly addictive.

-⚠️ Disclaimer: The game is extremely violent and doesn’t shy away from nasty details.
+⚠️ Disclaimer: Hotline Miami is a game designed for a mature audience.
+The game is extremely violent and doesn’t shy away from nasty details.
 You will see and hear brains explode every now and then.
-In other words, Hotline Miami is a game designed for a mature audience.

 A surprising game

-I thought Hotline Miami would be an average (in the negative sense), simple and overrated game.
+I thought Hotline Miami would be a random game.
+I was wrong.